 1.10.
-Where guidance is required on the application of this Code, the handling of potential controversial issues in a corporate manner and the balance of interest in response to these questions it can be sought from the Policy Council.
+Where guidance is required on the application of this Code, the handling of potential controversial issues in a corporate manner and the balance of interest in response to these questions it can be sought from the Office of the Policy & Resources Committee.